BZoennchen/Pages/_posts/2023-10-07-system-theory-and-ai.md

 In summary, Luhmann's perspective underscores that effective communication doesn't necessarily require partners to achieve mutual understanding in the way their respective psychic systems might operate.
 I think we can make the same observation in our day to day life.
-Even partners can perfectly live together even though their understanding is not mutual which, of course, can cause problems in relationships.
+Partners can perfectly live together even though their understanding is not mutual which, of course, can cause problems in relationships.
 However, it can also be a useful feature.
 If a third party observe a tense conversation between a couple, the content of the conversation might be quite ordinary but what is communicated can be a conflict within the relationship.
 The couple understands the communication much better than the third party.
-The conflict, however, it is likly caused by the problem of different previous (mis-)understandings.
+The conflict, however, is likly caused by the problem of different previous (mis-)understandings.
 For the third party, it is like listening to some encrypted communication.
 Whether executed by humans or algorithms, the value lies in the process and its constituent parts: announcement, information, and understanding.

 In the context of artificial intelligence we can look at the communication of a person and a machine---of ChatGPT and Doug Hofstadter---and we can ask: Why is it so effective or attractive?
-But also: Why is it (probably) not the product of an intelligent thinking system but rather produces social intelligence?
+But also: Why is it (probably) not the product of an intelligent thinking system but rather produced social intelligence?

 With my shallow understanding of Luhmann's theory, I imagine that the prerequisites for communication---whether artificial or otherwise---involve **contingency** and **connectivity**.
 In social systems theory, the generation of information is not an isolated act; it is attributed to an interactive partner.
 While traditionally this partner is human, in the realm of artificial communication, it can very well be a machine.
-The focus should be on the nature of the interaction itself: Does it exhibit the characteristics of a contingent, autonomous relationship?
+The focus should be on the nature of the interaction itself: does it exhibit the characteristics of a contingent, autonomous relationship?
 And does this interaction spur further communication?

 Traditional machines that produce unpredictable outcomes are usually considered faulty rather than creative or original.